Credit cards for temporary residents

 Which banks offer credit cards to temporary residents?

-The range of credit cards available to temporary residents in Australia varies between banks and may also depend on the type of visa that you hold.
-For example, the conditions and requirements for people holding a 457 working visa may differ from those of someone with a 417 or 462 visa.
+The range of credit cards available to temporary residents in Australia varies between banks.
+It also depends on the type of visa that you hold.
+For example, the conditions and requirements for people holding a 457 working visa may differ from those that apply to someone with a 417 or 462 visa.

 This table outlines the different Australian banks that offer credit cards to temporary residents, eligibility requirements and any specific cards that you can apply for.